MF366-Coding/MF366-Coding/README.md

 (And in Doom's case, WADs too.)

 ### More nerdy stuff 🤓
-In my profile, I might have some cool stuff but [this guy](https://github.com/norbcodes) also has some good stuff.
-Check him out too!
+In my profile, I might have some cool stuff but [this unnamed entity](https://github.com/norbcodes) also has some good stuff.
+Check them out too!

 <!--
 **MF366-Coding/MF366-Coding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.